oleksandr-smolin/java-concurrency/src/main/java/task/famous/intermediate/README.md

 ---

-### 7. CountDownLatch: Batch Processing
+### 11. CountDownLatch: Race Simulation

-- **Scenario**: Simulate a batch processing system where multiple threads independently process data chunks, but the main thread waits for all to complete.
+- **Scenario**: Simulate a race where all racers start simultaneously and report their finish times.
-- **Why Use**: Ensures all subtasks finish before proceeding, without complex thread management.
+- **Why Use**: Ensures all racers begin at the same time and allows the main thread to wait for all to finish.

-- **Requirements**:
+#### **Requirements**:

-    1. Divide a task (e.g., processing 100,000 records) into 10 smaller batches.
+1. **Start Signal**:

-    2. Use a `CountDownLatch` initialized to 10.
+- Use a `CountDownLatch` initialized to `1` to ensure all racer threads start racing simultaneously when the latch count reaches zero.

-    3. Each thread processes its batch and decrements the latch upon completion.
-    4. The main thread waits on the latch and consolidates the results.
+2. **Finish Signal**:

+- Use another `CountDownLatch` initialized to the number of racers (e.g., `5`) to wait for all racers to finish the race before proceeding.

+3. **Racer Threads**:

+- Each racer thread simulates racing by introducing a random delay (to represent varying speeds).
+- Threads record and report their finish times when they cross the finish line.

+4. **Main Thread**:

+- The main thread:
+    - Releases the `startSignal` to begin the race.
+    - Waits on the `finishSignal` for all racers to complete.
+    - Consolidates results and announces the winner.

+#### **Detailed Implementation**:

+1. Prepare `CountDownLatch` for both starting and finishing signals.
+2. Use threads to represent racers, each waiting on the start signal and racing with random delays.
+3. Record individual racer times for result tracking.
+4. Announce the winner based on the fastest time after all racers finish.

 ---